rutgers-lcsr/Accessibility_Scanner/README.md

 -   **Reverse Proxy**: Nginx server acting as a reverse proxy for SSL.
 -   **Backend**: Flask application handling API requests, user authentication, and database interactions.
 -   **Frontend**: Nextjs application providing a user interface for managing sites, viewing reports, and configuring settings.
--   **Database**: PostgreSQL database for storing user data, site information, and accessibility reports.
+-   **Database**: Mariadb database for storing user data, site information, and accessibility reports.
 -   **Scanner**: Playwright-based scanner that performs accessibility tests on web pages.
     Note: scanner container doesn't need to be run for application to work, it can be run separately as needed.
 The scanner is for automatic scans which happen based on the rate limit.
 -   **Adminer**: A separate admin interface for managing database and setting users as admins.